anaef/nginx-lws/doc/GettingStarted.md

 - `lws_path`, which sets the Lua path where Lua searches for packages.
 Due to the `+` sign, the set path is appended to the default Lua path.

+Please refer to the [directives](Directives.md) documentation for more information.

 ## Enabling the Examples Website